-Fifth Week Flags & How to Respond
+Fifth Week Flags and Beyond

 The Flag is an alert to let you and your advisor know that you need to improve your performance in one or more subjects at the point where there is still enough time in the term to do so.
 Fifth Week Flags are for your information; no notation is made on your internal or external record.